nhlbidatastage/documentation/GWAS-Terra-Tutorial/BDCatalyst-GWAS-Gen3-Dockstore-Terra_template.md

 -----

 # Part 1: Navigate the NHLBI BioData Catalyst multi-platform ecosystem
-This ecosystem encompasses multiple platforms that interoperate to allow researchers to discover, access, store, and compute large sets of data generated from biomedical and behavioral research.
-Data is secure in the cloud, where you can scale analyses easily and cost-efficiently.

-## Link your Terra account with your Gen3 and eRa Commons accounts.
+## 1a) Link your Terra account to external services
-1. If you have already done this step, you can skip to creating your own workspace.
-2. Go to the Terra "hamburger" menu at the top left and click to open the menu bar.
-3. Click on your profile.
-You can also go directly to this page using this [link](https://app.terra.bio/#profile).
-4. On the right hand side of your profile page under "Identity & External Services", link both NIH and DCP Framework Services by University of Chicago services.
-5. This should show a link expiration deadline for each external service.
-You will need to relink these services once they expire to continue to access data you import into Terra from Gen3.
+Before you're able to access genomic data from Gen3 in the Terra data table,  you need to link your Terra account to external services.
+Link your profile [by following these instructions](https://support.terra.bio/hc/en-us/articles/360038086332?flash_digest=2f492682b688b21da27c701af68656ac095d5803).

-## Create an Authorization Domain to protect your controlled-access data
+## 1b) Create an Authorization Domain to protect your controlled-access data

-1. Find instructions on creating an authorization domain [here](https://support.terra.bio/hc/en-us/articles/360026775691-Managing-data-privacy-and-access-with-Authorization-Domains).
+Because this workspace was created to be used with controlled access data, it should be registered under an Authorization Domain that limits its access to only researchers with the appropriate approvals.
+Learn how to set up an Authorization Domain [here](https://support.terra.bio/hc/en-us/articles/360039415171) before proceeding

-## Create your own workspace for computing in the cloud
+## 1c) Create your own workspace for computing in the cloud
 1. At the top right corner of this template.
 Use your mouse to click the circle with three dots.
 This will open a window where you can click "clone".
 Cloning creates a copy of this workspace that you own and can use to work through this tutorial, or use a a template for your own analyses.

 ![](https://github.com/nhlbidatastage/documentation/blob/master/GWAS-Terra-Tutorial/images/Terra-clone.png?raw=true)